peter-thomas-mgd/codenarc-idea/README.md

 ## Build

-To build the plugin run `./gradlew build`.
+To build the plugin run `./gradlew buildPlugin`.
 Take the file from `build/distributions/codenarc-idea-7.0.1-SNAPSHOT.zip` and install it in IDEA.

 ## Upgrading CodeNarc